sirigere/devjots/_posts/2018-11-28-blogging-with-Github Pages.md

 	* To build and run a site locally from command prompt, run command <code>jekyll serve</code>
 	* This [page](https://jekyllrb.com/docs/step-by-step/01-setup/) provides step by step guide to get started on Jekyll
 * This site overrides the Jekyll theme to use [Bootstrap](https://getbootstrap.com).

+##### Limitations
+Below are few limitations I felt worth noting and be aware of
++ No HSTS header support.
+Refer issue [1249](https://github.com/isaacs/github/issues/1249)
++ Cannot include your site part of the HSTS [preloaded list](https://hstspreload.org) as
+	+ No HSTS header
+	+ www subdomain does not support HTTPS